hyriver/py3dep/README.rst

 ----------

 Py3DEP accepts `Shapely <https://shapely.readthedocs.io/en/latest/manual.html>`__'s
-Polygon or a bounding box (a tuple of length four) as input an input geometry.
+Polygon or a bounding box (a tuple of length four) as an input geometry.
-We can use `Hydrodata <https://hydrodata.readthedocs.io/en/latest/>`__ to get a watershed's geometry, then use this geometry to get DEM and slope data in meters/meters from Py3DEP.
+We can use Hydrodata to get a watershed's geometry, then use it to get DEM and slope data in meters/meters from Py3DEP.

 The ``get_map`` function has a ``resolution`` argument that sets the target resolution in meters.
-Note that the highest available resolution throughout the CONUS is about 10 m, though higher resolutions are available for limited parts of the US.
-The geometry can be in any valid spatial reference (``geo_crs``).
+Note that the highest available resolution throughout the CONUS is about 10 m, though higher resolutions are available in limited parts of the US.
+Note that the input geometry can be in any valid spatial reference (``geo_crs``).
 The ``crs`` argument, however, is limited to ``CRS:84``, ``EPSG:4326``, and ``EPSG:3857`` since 3DEP only supports these spatial references.

 .. code-block:: python